Are You Still Managing Your Bill of Materials (BOM) in Spreadsheets?

 The next problem occurs when two or more products share components.
 Purchasing can negotiate better volume pricing if they know which components are used in more than one product and are able to calculate the higher inventory requirements.
-But searching through an Excel bill of material to identify common part numbers is tedious and slow.
+But searching through a spreadsheet bill of material to identify common part numbers is tedious and slow.
 The task becomes more complicated if a component has been assigned different part numbers in different places, which is a common problem when no easily accessible master parts list exists.

-What an Excel BOM could be costing you
+What BOM Spreadsheets could be costing you

 The time wasted on these annoyingly tedious tasks is hard to track, so the true cost of it is often not known.
 However, the amount of money lost if errors don’t get caught before hitting the factory floor—or worse, the customer’s hands—can significantly impact a company’s bottom line.
 Depending on the severity of the error and the organization’s response, it can impact your company’s reputation as well.
 In recent years several well-known brands have been deeply tarnished when their response to design problems did not meet the expectations of their customers.

-Alternatives to Excel Bills of Materials (BOMs)
+Alternatives to Spreadsheet-based Bills of Materials (BOMs)

 |Cost and Value|

 |Cost||“FREE”||VARIES||Excel can be accessed via Office 365 making it easy to use.
 Google Sheets is free.
 BOM management software systems require software licenses and may require services to get started.|

 |Value||GOOD||EXCELLENT||Spreadsheets are good at a lot of things like managing costs and financial information, but BOM management software solutions like PLM are particularly suited to managing interrelated product design information (e.g., drawings, specifications, AML, AVL, files) in a collaborative environment.
 Using spreadsheet-based solutions increases risk of having BOM records disconnected from the rest of the product record.
 This can lead to product design errors, launch delays, and costly scrap & rework.|